cmoyamoradas/jiradc-postgres-kube/README.md

-# jiradc-postgres-kube
+# Deploy Jira Data Center on a Kubernetes cluster

 Kubernetes manifests to deploy a Jira Software Data Center with Postgres, Ingress Nginx and Metallb

-On this page
+## On this page

 Pre-requisites
 Setup a NFS Server